Hours |

 http://www.nationalarchives.gov.uk/palaeography

-To get a feel for the process of keyword searching and browsing this database, enter "constituent" into the search engine and browse the results.
-See the results for this search here:
+To get a feel for the process of keyword searching and browsing this database, enter "constituent" into the finding aids search engine and browse the results.
+You can also see the results for this search below:

 https://sclfind.libs.uga.edu/sclfind/search?keyword=constituent&title=&creator=&year=&year-max=&publisher=*

 Next, try some other terms that might be related to your topic (see the suggestions on the Assignment Description tab on this resource for options).
-Also, check out the boxes below to see some specific examples of collections where everyday people write their elected officials for assistance and to discuss matters of concern to them.
-Remember, there are many more collections you can use than those described below.
 See the Tips and Tricks Page in this guide for more help with browsing and searching.

 What if you don't find what you want?